A topic from the subject of Analytical Chemistry in Chemistry.

 Conclusion

-Molecular and atomic spectrometry are powerful analytical techniques that are used to determine the composition and structure of materials.
+Molecular and atomic spectrometry are powerful analytical techniques used to determine the composition and structure of materials.
 These techniques have a wide range of applications, including environmental analysis, food analysis, medical analysis, and industrial analysis.

 Molecular and Atomic Spectrometry